What America’s War on Drugs Looked Like in 1969

 Our laws governing marijuana are a mixture of bad science and poor understanding of the role of law as a deterrent force.
 They are unenforceable, excessively severe, scientifically incorrect and revealing of our ignorance of human behavior.
 The federal and state laws should be revised to reflect the fact that marijuana is a hallucinogen and should be classified as such.
 The federal statutes should be repealed. . . .

 [But] I do not believe that marijuana should now be legalized, and the steps which I have suggested will not satisfy those who seek to legalize it . . .
 One has only to visualize marijuana being more freely available and more widely used by adolescents who have not learned to cope with the problems of daily life and it is not difficult to reach the conclusion that cannabism would become a societal problem.

-But the most riveting element of the feature in that issue of LIFE was a series of pictures by photographer Co Rentmester made at various points along the U.S.-Mexican border, in which he chronicled the efforts of U.S. Customs agents to stem the flow of (primarily) pot and certain kinds of drugs into the States through a program dubbed “Operation Intercept.”
+But the most riveting element of the feature in that issue of LIFE was a series of pictures by photographer Co Rentmester made at various points along the U.S.-Mexican border, in which he chronicled the efforts of U.S. Customs agents, through a program dubbed “Operation Intercept,” to stem the flow of weed and other drugs into the States.